 - 6 tbsp jaggery (adjust to individual taste depending on how sour the mangoes are and also depending on the sweetness of the jaggery)

 - Wash the mangoes.
 Take a vessel, place the mangoes and add enough water to cover the mangoes and boil the mangoes in water for about 15 minutes or till the mangoes are cooked, on medium flame.
 After they are done remove from flame and allow it to cool.
-Once cool remove the skin of the mangoes, remove pulp on the skin, discard the skin, remove a little pulp from the mangoes and keep a little flesh on the seed too and keep them together.
+Once cool remove the skin of the mangoes, remove pulp if any from the skin, discard the skin, scoop a little pulp from the mangoes and keep a little flesh on the seed too and keep them together.

 - Grind coconut,turmeric, red chilli powder and black pepper to a smooth paste.